btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Receiver side

-The BTCPayServer implementation is making the following checks on the original PSBT:
+The BTCPay Server implementation is making the following checks on the original PSBT:

 * The original PSBT must be finalized (Fails with error `psbt-not-finalized`)
-* All the inputs must be P2WPKH or P2SH-P2WPKH and only if the the store can have utxos that match the original tx inputs (Fails with error `unsupported-inputs`) [*](#unsupported-inputs)
+* All the inputs must be P2WPKH or P2SH-P2WPKH and only if the the store has utxos that match the original tx inputs (Fails with error `unsupported-inputs`) [*](#unsupported-inputs)
 * The PSBT is sane (Fails with error `insane-psbt`)
 * All inputs have the `witnessUTXO` (Fails with error `need-utxo-information`)
 * Check that there is no global xpubs, HD Key or public key information in the PSBT (Fails with error `leaking-data`)